artcast/artcast/README.md

 Design
 ======

-There are three components in an Artcast system:
+There are three components in an Artcast system: Sources, Server, and Clients:

-* Sources
-* Server
-* Clients

 Sources
 -------